17 August, 2015

 Share:

 The Metasploit project was started in 2003 by HD Moore as an open source framework for developing and executing exploits.
-It’s modular designed allows developers to focus on the code unique to their objective without having to recreate components like transport methods or payloads.
+Its modular design allows developers to focus on the code unique to their objective without having to recreate components like transport methods or payloads.
 It has since grown to include thousands of modules for exploitation, post-exploitation attacks, scanning, encoding, and others.

-In addition to exploiting known vulnerabilities, Metasploit has the functionality to do port scans, identify systems with default passwords, using credentials or hashes to run commands on remote systems, and much more.
-You can even setup listeners for capturing user credentials via common protocols like HTTP and SMB to be used in multi-part attacks.
-And if the functionality you need doesn’t exist, it’s very easy to write your own new modules.
+In addition to exploiting known vulnerabilities, Metasploit has the functionality to do port scans, identify systems with default passwords, use credentials or hashes to run commands on remote systems, and much more.
+You can even set up listeners for capturing user credentials via common protocols like HTTP and SMB to be used in multi-part attacks.
+And if the functionality you need doesn't exist, it's very easy to write your own new modules.

 Related Resources